Bring your drawings to life by learning the basics of composition, value, contour lines, negative and positive space and perspective.

 With the right techniques, you can bring a drawing to life.
-In this introduction to drawing—the foundation of all art—learn the basics of composition, value, contour lines, negative and positive space and perspective, all while practicing a wide variety of techniques.
+In this introduction to drawing— the foundation of all art—learn the fundamentals of composition, value, contour lines, negative and positive space, and perspective, all while practicing a wide variety of techniques.
 Try new methods using pencil, charcoal and ink and receive feedback and advice from the instructor.

 Location: Rice campus